sourcegraph/handbook/content/product/roles/interviews/product_designer/pd_portfolio_review.md

 The goals of this interview are to:

-- Understand the candidate's approach and philosiphy to design.
+- Understand the candidate's approach and philosophy to design.
 - Validate the candidate's design competency.
 - How the candidate communicates and presents their ideas.
-- The candidate's ability to influence and pursuade others.
+- The candidate's ability to influence and persuade others.

 ## Invite prompt